catoostrophe/Research/README.md

 ```

 ## Getting started
-In the `main.py` file, one can find a ready-to-run script.
+First, clone https://github.com/catoostrophe/Example in `./subjects` and then one can run the `main.py` file.